elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 Returns the current value of `key`, if `key` exists.
 """
-def delete(bucket, key) do Agent.get_and_update(bucket, &HashDict.pop(&1, key))
+def delete(bucket, key) do Agent.get_and_update(bucket, &Map.pop(&1, key))
 end
 ```

 Now it is your turn to write a test for the functionality above!
-Also, be sure to explore [the documentation for `Agents`](/docs/stable/elixir/Agent.html) to learn more about them.
+Also, be sure to explore [the documentation for the `Agent` module](/docs/stable/elixir/Agent.html) to learn more about them.

 ## Client/Server in agents